 Major US-based car manufacturer General Motors is expecting big changes to the automobile industry over the next five years.
-In an interview published on Sunday, General Motors? chief executive Mary Barra went on record saying this:
+In an interview published on Sunday, General Motors’ chief executive Mary Barra went on record saying this: “I think it’s pretty big.
+I’m on the record as saying we are in the midst of seeing more change in the next five years than we’ve seen in the last 50 years.”
+So, General Motors foresees dramatic changes to its industry happening.
+But, how exactly will the car industry change over the next five years?
+Barra believes that the changes will revolve around three…

 Major US-based car manufacturer General Motors is expecting big changes to the automobile industry over the next five years.
 In an interview published on Sunday, General Motors’ chief executive Mary Barra went on record saying this: